yuanbing/careers/README.rst

 Source
 ------
 Referrals may enter the workflow at any step depending on the nature of the recommendation.
-However, all entries must be tracked through our Applicant Tracking System (ATS) which can be found at http://votizen.jobscore.com.
+However, all entries are tracked through our Applicant Tracking System (ATS) which can be found at http://votizen.jobscore.com.

 Portfolio Review
 ----------------
-Review each portfolio for experience and qualifications.
+We then review each portfolio to assess experience and qualifications.
 This should take place within one business day.
 After the review, there should be one of three outcomes:

     1. Fast track to `Phone Interview`_
     2. Schedule `Phone Screen`_